microsoft/tensorflow-directml-plugin/BUILD.md

 - CMake.
 - A Python 3.7, 3.8, or 3.9 environment with the `wheel` package installed.
-- Build tools appropriate for your platform (MSVC on Windows, GCC/Clang on Linux).
+- Build tools appropriate for your platform (MSVC on Windows, Clang on Linux).
 - Linux: a glibc-based distro, like Ubuntu.

 ## Install CMake